speight-wq/spv-envelope-tools/README.md

 | **Archive Timestamp** | Records when the envelope was generated |
 | **Integrity Checksum** | SHA256 checksum to detect file corruption |

+## Security

+All tools prioritize security and work completely offline:

+- **No Network Calls** - Generator is the only tool requiring internet (to fetch blockchain data).
+Verifier and Signer work 100% offline
+- **RFC 6979 Signatures** - Deterministic ECDSA prevents nonce reuse vulnerabilities
+- **Signature Verification** - Every signature is cryptographically verified before output
+- **Memory Wiping** - Private keys cleared immediately after signing
+- **Self-Testing** - Cryptographic functions validated on page load
+- **No External Dependencies** - Pure JavaScript, no CDN imports
+- **Open Source** - All code visible and auditable
+- **Browser-Based** - No installation, no binaries, no trust in external executables

+**Recommended Workflow for Maximum Security:**
+1. Download all three HTML files to a USB drive
+2. Use an air-gapped computer (never connected to internet)
+3. Generate envelopes on an online machine
+4. Transfer envelope JSON via USB to air-gapped machine
+5. Sign transactions offline
+6. Transfer signed transaction hex back via USB
+7. Broadcast from online machine

 ## Tools Included

 ### 1. SPV Envelope Generator (`generator.html`)